Applying as a Non-Degree Student

 - If planning to become a Residential Scholar, read the Housing Contract and contact Sarah-Jane Ripa for further information.

 - The admissions committee reviews applications on a rolling basis.
-Once your application file is complete, you will be notified, and once the committee has met you will be informed of your admission status by email.
+Once your application file is complete, you will be notified.
+Once the admissions committee has met, you will be informed of your admission status by email.

 - Once admitted, determine which courses you would like to take, then complete and submit a Community Scholar Registration Form.

 - Community Scholar courses are entered the last business day prior to the beginning of the term.
 Community Scholars are not guaranteed any particular courses during registration, but may participate in the Drop/Add process.

 - Students taking more than 2 courses must complete the Student Immunization Form, and bring to your physician so that they may provide Wesleyan University Health Services with your records.
 If you are seeking housing, request the Residential Scholar Housing Form.

 - Housing may not be available in any given semester.
 Students who are seeking to become Residential Scholars may not be notified of their residency until the week classes begin.